Welcome to the home page of the workshop course. Here you will find some preliminary information about your course.

 First – getting there:

-The workshop will take place on Thursday 8 March at Anthony Gold’s offices at The Counting House, 53 Tooley Street London SE1 2QN.
-You can see its location in the Google map on your right plus we also have a short video.
+The workshop will take place at The Counting House, 53 Tooley Street London SE1 2QN.
+You will see a picture and a map on your right along with a short video.

 This workshop will be taking place at the offices of Anthony Gold (who are sponsoring this event) who have offices on the second floor of the building.